python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 ## Building Image and Running Container

-Now update the project on your VPS and we can run the bot with Docker.
+Now update the project on your VPS, so we can run the bot with Docker.

 1. Build the image (dot at the end is very important)